John S. Jacobs: Family and death

 In the mid-1860s, aged about 50, John S. Jacobs married Englishwoman Elleanor Ashland, who had two children from a previous relationship.
 The only child they had together, Joseph Ramsey Jacobs, was born about 1866.

 In 1873, he returned to the U.S. together with his wife and the three children to live in Cambridge, Massachusetts, close to his sister and her daughter Louisa Matilda.
 He died the same year, on December 19, 1873.
 Having been invited by Louisa Matilda, William Lloyd Garrison participated in the funeral.
-Harriet and Louisa Matilda Jacobs later were interred at his side on Mount Auburn Cemetery.
+Harriet and Louisa Matilda Jacobs later were interred at his side in Mount Auburn Cemetery.

 His widow stayed in the United States until her death in 1903, but it seems that there was no further contact between Harriet Jacobs' family and hers.
 Harriet's biographer Jean Fagan Yellin supposes that Elleanor Jacobs severed the ties so that her children would not fall victims to American racism.
 Seemingly Joseph Ramsey Jacobs was able to "pass for white".